01 of 08

 Procedure for Sweet Red Bean

 - Drain the red beans and put them into a saucepan.
-Add 750ml of water into the saucepan and boil it first.
-Once it has reached boiling point reduce the heat and simmer for around 1 hour until the red beans are soft enough that you can squash them with your fingers.
-Please note you must keep stirring the red beans to prevent them from burning.
+Add 3 cups of water into the saucepan and bring to a boil.
+Once it has reached boiling, reduce heat and simmer for 1 hour, until the red beans are soft enough that you can squash them with your fingers.
+Keep stirring the red beans to prevent them from burning.
 Add more water to the saucepan if necessary.

-- Mix sugar and salt with the red beans while they are still hot and leave aside for a few hours to cool down
+- Mix sugar and salt with the red beans while they are still hot and leave to cool completely.

 Ingredients for Red Bean Nian Gao